 We quite comfortably spent between 70 - 85 euros per day, including accommodation, eating out two meals a day, taxis, snacks, sightseeing and even buying a couple of new toys and colouring supplies.
 Accommodation was half of our expense.

-A week in Skopje won't be as cheap as your Thailand travels, but it's not far from it.
+A week in Skopje won't be as cheap as a week in Thailand, but it's not far from it.

 Skopje has a lot of hostels and hotels with doubles, triples and family rooms.
 Most places charge between 60-80 Euros per night for a family room, but you can find some for as low as 40 Euros.
 It's also worth checking the price of dorm beds as many places seem to charge half price for children or less.